Guest post by Jan Hoekman, co-founder of GlassDollar.

 Finding relevance between startups and investors

 Each time a founder makes use of the GlassDollar search, a ranking of the most relevant investors given the criteria is calculated and displayed in the search results, just like below.
-This is our solution for enabling founders to find relevant investors:
+This is our solution for enabling founders to find suitable investors:

 Normalizing data from different sources

-Since we draw from a lot of different data sources to feed our program, we often encounter gaps or differing terminology used across these datasets.
-Our solution to this had previously been to jump in and fix these issues manually, thinking we could simply ‘grind’ through it in one night to get over with it.
-This usually takes the form of mapping input datasets to our own formats or filling in gaps row by row.
+Since we draw from a lot of various data sources to feed our program, we often encounter gaps or differing terminology used across these datasets.
+Our solution to this had previously been to jump in and fix these issues manually, thinking we could ‘grind’ through it in one night to get over with it.
+This usually takes the form of mapping input datasets to our formats or filling in gaps row by row.
 Unsurprisingly, it routinely took much longer than we had expected.

 To illustrate, imagine you are looking for the most interesting investors in the Fintech space.
 We ran exactly this search in the screenshot above for the United States.
 To show that Right Side Capital is likely interested in such an investment opportunity right now, we need to first figure out their historical investment activity as a preparatory step.
 The same needs to be repeated for every investor in our database, roughly thirty thousand of them.

 Evaluating an investor’s investment activity means analyzing every company within its portfolio, then finding patterns that form the basis for the user’s search later.
 This quickly becomes an issue when we are analyzing the deals involving more than 100k portfolio companies.
 As we mentioned earlier, whenever the data shows gaps, is poorly translated, or in the wrong format, we need to step in by manually searching for news articles and mentions using Google to fill in the data and maintain quality.

 A multi-label problem